 podcast / anarcho-capitalist libertarian

 Tom Woods is a tireless podcaster, putting out a show every day.
 Each show is a new subject to teach us all about some new thing in libertarian-land and half of them I had no idea was even a thing.
 If you're not listening to Tom Woods, you're not feeding your mind to its fullest potential.
-His is also one of the few shows on here that is actually family-friendly.
+His show is also one of the few shows here that are actually family-friendly.

 Mises Institute